 For organizations, ZeroGPT provides pay-as-you-go API plans.
 The API covers document, paragraph, and sentence-level AI detection, batched file checks, plagiarism detection, paraphrasing, summarizing, grammar, translation, and chatbot access.

-The fetched pages do not publish a third-party average rating or named customer testimonials.
+ZeroGPT does not publish a third-party average rating or named customer testimonials.
 The site says millions of users trust the detector and says the model is designed to minimize false positives and false negatives, but those are vendor claims.

 The free plan is enough for quick checks, while paid plans add larger limits, batch processing, PDF reports, and more allowance for the bundled writing tools.